Inherent nonlinearity of fluid motion and acoustic gravitational wave memory: Acoustic GW memory

-We observe here that the nonlinear part of analogue GW memory, in distinction to its Einstein-gravitational counterpart, is also nonvanishing in the (however hypothetical, because thermodynamically unstable) case when $\beta=0$.
-This is due to the relation~\eqref{rhov} ($v^2$ terms do not vanish for $\beta=0$) and thus reflects the underlying structure of the medium (a polytropic gas), in which the GW propagates.
+Distinct from the real transverse GW, we have a longitudinal wave in the BEC medium as the acoustic analogue of a GW in our fluid-dynamical set up.
+Here the component $h_{xx}$ plays a similar role to that of the transverse component $h_+$ in a real GW.
+We observe here that the nonlinear part of analogue GW memory, in distinction to its Einstein-gravitational counterpart, is also nonvanishing in the (however hypothetical, because thermodynamically unstable) case when $\beta=0$ ($\gamma=-1$).
+This is due to the relation~\eqref{rhov} ($v_{(0)}^2$ terms do not vanish for $\beta=0$) and thus reflects the underlying structure of the medium (a polytropic gas), in which the analogue GW propagates.
+We also note that $\beta =2$ ($\gamma=3$) is a special case.
+Using Eq.~(15), which for $\beta=2$ yields a {\em linear} relation between density and velocity perturbations, one readily shows that $\Delta h_{xx}=0$ to any order in $B$, and that in $\Delta h_{tt}$ and $\Delta h_{tx}$ all terms higher than linear in $B$ exactly vanish.